-Develop new and strengthen existing partnerships across the City of Monash to facilitate sustainable change for the prevention of violence against women and children.
+FEELING SAFE What we will do Keeping women safe Violence against women is a serious and widespread problem, with enormous individual, family and community impacts and social costs.
+Through a shared, consistent and mutually reinforcing approach to preventing violence against women, we can all contribute to creating a safer community built upon equality and respect.
+What we did Develop new and strengthen existing partnerships across the City of Monash to facilitate sustainable change for the prevention of violence against women and children.
 Support the community to actively challenge attitudes and behaviours that enable violence against women and children.
 Advocate for the prevention of violence against women and children at a local, regional, state and national level.
-Impact The map crowdsources data, allowing users to anonymously drop a pin, tell a story or share an experience.
+YourGround - Monash, in partnership with Monash University and CrowdSpot, are asking women and gender-diverse people to highlight safe and unsafe public spaces on an interactive map.
+The map crowdsources data, allowing users to anonymously drop a pin, tell a story or share an experience.
 When collated and analysed the perceptions of safety data will provide insights and support future planning to make our public and community spaces more inclusive and equitable.
+Safeguarding Children Protecting children and young people from harm requires a vigilant and informed community that is confident in making judgements and is assertive in taking actions.
 Meet Victorian Child Safe Standards and have appropriate responses in place to keep children and young people safe from harm.
 Support parents and carers to be their most capable and confident.
 Attain accreditation for Monash to be a Child-Friendly City.
-Impact Two sessions were held for Monash staff to ensure ongoing training and knowledge in Child Safe Standards and Reportable Conduct Scheme, after implementing staff wide training in the previous year.
+What we did Impact Monash continued to provide organisation-wide training in Child Safe Standards and Reportable Conduct Scheme.
+Two sessions were held for Monash staff to ensure ongoing training and knowledge in Child Safe Standards and Reportable Conduct Scheme, after implementing staff wide training in the previous year.
 A monthly 'Safeguarding children and young people' newsletter was sent to all Monash staff.
-Twenty-eight staff members understand the principles of the Child Safe Standards and can apply these in their everyday work.
+Brine Street staff completed Council's training module for the Child Safe Standards and new staff completed the Mandatory Reporting training offered by the Dept of Education and Training. • Twenty-eight staff members understand the principles of the Child Safe Standards and can apply these in their everyday work.
+All staff, performers and contributors hosting virtual events with children and young people were required to have a working with children check.
 Our 2020/21 events season moved online so our focus shifted to safeguarding online.
-I to protect children was delayed due to COVID-19.
+Work with sporting clubs to ensure they are safeguarded to protect children was delayed due to COVID-19.
 This will be implemented in 2021/22.